The 103rd annual Snake River Stampede will take place July 17-21, 2017 at the Ford Idaho Center in Nampa, Idaho.

 Attendance is approximately 60,000 for the five-day, six-performance event.

-A message from Snake River Stampede Board President, Ken Nicodemus:
+A message from Snake River Stampede Board President, David Temple:

 With the community’s support for over 100 years, together, we’ve been able to build our event into one of the largest premiere rodeos in the nation.
 More importantly, as a non-profit organization, your support has allowed our volunteer board to invest millions of dollars back into the community.

 Some of our community partners include the Kiwanis Club, Rotary, Lions, and the Exchange Club.
 Our investment in the community’s youth includes Treasure Valley 4-H Clubs and our Calf Scramble programs.
 Several years ago we founded Stampede for the Cure.
 During this time, the Stampede for the Cure has donated over $600,000 to provide breast cancer screenings and awareness education for Treasure Valley women.